 - Feather the edges of the mortar across each board so the surface is as smooth as possible.

 Although it's tempting to start tiling the floor, let the mortar fully set and dry first.
 Wait 24 to 48 hours before tiling.
 The drying time is important for a strong hold.

 Fully bonded mortar means your cement board won't flex.
 This protects your tile and grout from cracking.
 It's key to making your tile floor last as long as possible.
 It also means that if your grout did crack and water seeped through, your subfloor would be protected by the cement board.

 Here are a few things to keep in mind when learning how to install cement board.

-- Cement board can be used just as effectively on walls, such as showers and bathtub surrounds, as it is on floors.
-Doing this will require that you remove the existing surface material before installing backerboard over the studs.
+- Cement board can be used just as effectively on walls as it is on floors.
+Waterproofed cement board is an excellent backing for showers and bathtub surrounds.
+Doing this will require that you remove the existing surface material before installing backer board over the studs.

 - Never use standard screws when installing cement board.
-It will corrode the screws.
+Standard screws will corrode.
 Always use cement board screws.

 Learning how to install cement board on floors is an important step when you’re preparing to lay tile.
-Once installed, the backerboard will protect wood and plywood subfloors from water damage and create a smooth, solid foundation for your tile.
+Once installed, the backer board will protect wood and plywood subfloors from water damage.
+It'll also create a smooth, solid foundation for your tile.
 Ready to get the tools and materials you need?
 The Home Depot delivers online orders when and where you need them.